 If you are worried about something at school we have lots of people to help you.
-Our Learning Mentors spends time with children who find school tricky and we have Learning Support Assistants who can work with you in the classroom or by yourself to practise skills.
+Our Learning and Pastoral Mentors spend time with children who find school tricky and we have teaching assistants who can work with you in the classroom or by yourself to practice skills.
 All of these people can help you learn lots of things, be more confident about yourself, make friends and behave brilliantly – they love working with children too!

 Shirehampton Primary is like having another family!
 If you have a question that we need help to answer then we have lots of professional people, like doctors, speech and language therapists, behaviour and learning specialists that we can ask to come and help us help you.

 Questions for Preparing for Adulthood